VAlgoLang/valgolang.github.io/source/tutorial.rst

 ``text`` - Subtitle text that will be displayed in the animation

-``duration`` - Time in seconds that the subtitle will be displayed for.
-Defaults to 5 seconds.
+``duration`` - Time in seconds that the subtitle will be displayed for (defaults to 5 seconds).
 A subtitle will be displayed for its specified duration or less if another subtitle needs to be shown.

 ``condition`` - The conditions for which when met, the subtitle will be displayed.